 So how does reflect on consumer purchasing decisions?

-A purchase of a car by someone with a family may value safety and security over needing the respect of others (self esteem).
+A purchase a car someone with a family may value safety and security over needing the respect of others (self-esteem).
 This may manifest itself in fashion and apparel purchases changes in brand loyalty, and willingness to be open to change as criteria for stages are reached, from either direction.

-Salvatore Ferragamo are using their own heritage and rich storytelling to engage on social platforms.
-They have also launched the Trivia digital project where they ask users to test their knowledge of the brands history and products.
+Salvatore Ferragamo is using their heritage and rich storytelling to engage on social platforms.
+They have also launched the Trivia digital project where they ask users to test their knowledge of the brand’s history and products.

-Self actualisation:- In times of a crisis many consumers who get to this stage are spurred to take action.
+Self-actualisation:- In times of a crisis many consumers who get to this stage are spurred to take action.
 This is where consumers are looking to give back and improve their world.
 This is not just about donating money – this is about doing good.
-And many brands have been seen to communicate how their charitable efforts are helping at a time of need.
+And many brands have been seen to communicate how their charitable efforts are helping in a time of need.

-Predictive personalisation, of course, is the most ideal solution to be able to both immediately identify with each individual consumer’s change of situation on the hierarchy pyramid, and be able to maximise the return from it too.
-An AI predictive analytics solution sees the change the second it occurs, and running autonomously ensures the maximum return is made as it does.
+Hyper-personalisation of course, is the most ideal solution to be able to both immediately identify with each consumer’s change of situation on the hierarchy pyramid, and be able to maximise the return from it too.
+An AI machine learning predictive analytics solution sees the change the second it occurs, and running autonomously ensures the maximum return is made as it does.